 It’s better to prevent a loss than to deal with the aftermath.
 To help prevent loss:

-- Leave valuables at home, if possible – While it may be necessary to take a computer or sports equipment to campus, other expensive items—such as valuable jewelry, luxury watches or costly electronics—should be left behind or kept in a local safety deposit box.
+- Leave valuables at home, if possible – While it may be necessary to take a computer or sports equipment to campus, other expensive items—such as valuable jewelry, luxury watches or costly electronics—should be left behind or kept in a local safe deposit box.
 These items may also be subject to coverage limits under a standard homeowners policy, so if they must be brought to campus, consider purchasing a special floater or endorsement to the homeowners policy to cover them.

 - Create a “dorm inventory” – Before leaving home, students should make a detailed inventory of all the items they are taking with them, and revise it every year.
 Having an up-to-date inventory will help get insurance claims settled faster in the event of theft, fire or other types of disasters.

-- Engrave electronics with IDs – Permanently engraving a name and other identifying information on computers, televisions, smart phones and other electronic devices can help police track stolen articles.
+- Engrave electronics with IDs – Permanently engraving a name and other identifying information on computers, televisions, smartphones, and other electronic devices can help police track stolen articles.

 According to the National Center for Education Statistics, burglaries constitute more than 50 percent of all on-campus crimes.
 In addition, carelessness can cause other types of damage.
 To help prevent losses, students should: